AndersDeath/diary2/000-current.md

 # 16 May - Donnerstag - Berlin - 602 Tag der Einwanderung - Hot Sunny

 Today I was on meetup in Thoughswork.
 They prepare TechRadar report where they aggregate information of trend in new technologoes.
-The bunch of experts select products, technologies,
+The bunch of experts select products, technologies, languager, etc and assess them.